-The Retirement Planning process stands on three legs – Social Security, Medicare and Retirement Income Planning.
-Of course the fear for many people is outliving their money – or having surprises while on a fixed income during such as extraordinary Long Term Care expenses that have not been properly planned for.
-After all our retirement years are se supposed to be our ‘Golden Years – the ‘Happily Ever After Years’ we want to enjoy our final years and have the peace of mind to do so.
+The Retirement Planning process stands on three legs – Social Security, Medicare, and Retirement Income Planning.
+Of course, the fear for many people is outliving their money – or having surprises while on a fixed income such as extraordinary Long Term Care expenses that have not been properly planned for.
+After all, our retirement years are supposed to be our ‘Golden Years – the ‘Happily Ever After Years’ we want to enjoy our final years and have the peace of mind to do so.
 Nothing will keep you awake at night more than the fear of running out of money during your lifetime, never mind leaving anything behind for our loved ones to make their lives a bit easier.

-Unfortunately retirement for Baby Boomer’s for the most part will not quite look like what their parents experienced.
-Most people these days do not retire from a job that they had for 30-40 years with a gold watch, a guaranteed cushy Pension and health insurance paid for the rest of their and their spouses lifetime.
-Most people we work these days have worked hard all their lives, built up a savings and respectable 401 (k) plan balances – but have no idea how long they will live and need a guaranteed income.
+Unfortunately, retirement for Baby Boomers for the most part will not quite look like what their parents experienced.
+Most people these days do not retire from a job that they had for 30-40 years with a gold watch, a guaranteed cushy Pension, and health insurance paid for the rest of their and their spouse’s lifetime.
+Most people we work with these days have worked hard all their lives, built up savings and respectable 401 (k) plan balances – but have no idea how long they will live and need a guaranteed income.
 This is a serious situation that needs to be addressed.
 Guaranteed Retirement Income Planning is not the same as Retirement Income Guessing!
 You would not drive across Death Valley without first checking your gas gauge to be sure you have enough gas to get through it.
 The same applies to retirement planning – you would never want to begin the journey before carefully assessing your situation to be sure you can complete your journey.

 Most people have a shortfall of their monthly budget target with Social Security Benefits alone and therefore have to look to their Retirement plan assets to produce additional needed income.
-In addition at age 70 1/2 the IRS requires us to take Required Minimum Distributions (RMD’s) from all of our retirement plan balances.
-Hopefully any shortfall of the monthly budget target can be made up with income produced from retirement plan assets.
-If not other options would need to be reviewed to make up the shortage, such as savings, brokerage accounts and other income producing assets.
-Once you have achieved or exceed your target you are on your way to living your happily ever after.
+In addition at age 70 1/2, the IRS requires us to take Required Minimum Distributions (RMDs) from all of our retirement plan balances.
+Hopefully, any shortfall of the monthly budget target can be made up with income produced from retirement plan assets.
+If not other options would need to be reviewed to make up for the shortage, such as savings, brokerage accounts, and other income-producing assets.
+Once you have achieved or exceeded your target you are on your way to living your happily ever after.
 The entire process will expose exactly where you are on the road to retirement and provide a clear path as to how to stay on course and make adjustments that would improve your outcome.

 We will also inform you about your options under Medicare, how it works and when is the best time for you to enroll.
-Many of our clients are still working at age 65 these days and need to analyze if staying on your employers health plan or enrolling in Medicare is best.
-Please click here to review the Medicare section of our website for more information on Medicare.
+Many of our clients are still working at age 65 these days and need to analyze if staying on their employer’s health plan or enrolling in Medicare is best.
+Please review the Medicare section of our website for more information on Medicare.
 Having good health insurance is a hedge against the costs of healthcare care in our later years.

-In order to be as certain as possible that are plan is not derailed – you need to take as much risk off the table as possible!
+In order to be as certain as possible that our plan is not derailed – you need to take as much risk off the table as possible!
 These concerns are;

 - Inflation – which can really hurt a fixed retirement income that is not keeping up with the standard of living.